-Australia is the smallest continent of the world which is surrounded by the Indian and the Pacific oceans.
-Australia as a country, is the 6th largest country in the world with some unique and interesting facts.
-We have gathered the complete set of Australia Facts for Kids which will give kids a brief overview about the of Australia as a continent and as a country.
+Australia is the smallest continent in the world which is surrounded by the Indian and the Pacific oceans.
+Australia as a country is the 6th largest country in the world with some unique and interesting facts.
+We have gathered the complete set of Australia Facts for Kids which will give kids a brief overview of Australia as a continent and as a country.

 Australia Facts for Kids – As a Continent

 1. What is Australia?

 - The word “Australia” is derived from the Latin word “terra australis incognita” meaning “unknown Southern Land”.

 - Australia is the smallest among the 7 continents and the 6th largest country in the world.